 - Dog owners teach tricks to their dogs at home

-- Once the Evaluator reviews and approves the video, the Evaluator sends a copy of the Video Verification form
+- Once the Evaluator reviews and approves the video, the Evaluator sends a copy of the Tricks Checklist and Video Verification Form to the DOG OWNER confirming that the dog passed the test.

 Then, to apply for the title, the DOG OWNER must send to AKC: